sanskrit/raw_etexts_english/blogs/manasataramgini/2006-12-10_the-matta-mayura-vamsha-of-mantra-marga-siddhantin-s.md

 +++
-title = "The matta-mayUra vaMsha of mantra mArgaxa0siddhAntin-s"
+title = "The matta-mayUra vaMsha of mantra mArga siddhAntin-s"

 +++
 An important, but neglected aspect of the history of India before the